cramallo/mutants/README.md

 ## About the solution

 - I tried to make the code the most modularized as possible.
-I used inherence for Classes that had similiar behavior and dependency injection when it's needed.
+I used inheritance for Classes that had similar behavior and dependency injection when it's needed.

 - According to the search indeed I created for each direction a boolean matrix.
 This matrix decrease the searching time,